Planning For Customer Engagement: A Proposal

 of success of each alternative.

-messages to be written and delivered, clarity and precision on what
+of messages to be written and delivered, clarity and precision

-want to say -- and Attitude -- How we want to say it.
+What we want to say -- and Attitude -- How we want to

+say it.
 Together they establish brand character.
-Brand Character is
+Brand

 Carefully managed it ensures the fact that all "public

-stands for -- it is perhaps as close to brand equity as an
+NASA stands for -- it is perhaps as close to brand equity

-organization like the NASA can get!
-The secret to increasing
+as an organization like the NASA can get!
+The secret

-the chances of winning is that we must change both perceptions and
+to increasing the chances of winning is that we must change

-identification of a significant common element that unifies the
+of a significant common element that unifies the somewhat

-segments -- a kind of skewer as it were -- becomes an important part
+all segments -- a kind of skewer as it were -- becomes an

 This final phase

-MANNED MARS MISSION study team is willing to be measured and that
+the MANNED MARS MISSION study team is willing to be measured

-maturity of the proposed effort.
-In short, there is a
+speaks to the maturity of the proposed effort.
+In short,

-fiduciary responsibility to demonstrate that the work undertaken has
+there is a fiduciary responsibility to demonstrate that the

-had positive results or that clear direction for improvement is
+work undertaken has had positive results or that clear direction

-techniques and distribution methods.
-The project team is
+and other techniques and distribution methods.
+The project

-fortunate in having the support and consulting services of Professor
+team is fortunate in having the support and consulting services

-Deborah Morrison who has developed the creative sequence in the
+of Professor Deborah Morrison who has developed the creative

 Each of the marketing